/* Rambling Owl addition to remove page titles from blogs */

 The Sick Hiker, the end is nigh ....

-The stone marker at the end/beginning of the Offa’s Dyke walk |
+The stone marker at the end/beginning of the Offa’s Dyke walk

-“Every time I see you, you’re sitting down!” he boomed accusingly.
+"Every time I see you, you're sitting down!" he boomed, accusingly.

 "Are there any more hills?"
 I asked.

-Just then, the ailing walker appeared over the brow of the hill behind us.
-I began to film his lurching approach and then remembered something and swung the camera away from him.
+Just then, our ailing walker appeared over the brow of the hill behind us.
+I began filming his lurching approach and then remembered myself and swung the camera away.
+"I'm off again — filming people's misery and suffering."

 "My God, what a beautiful sight."